webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/cloudfront.md

     - Trusted signers (which AWS accounts can create a signed URL)
 - Signed URL time to live:
     - For shared content (movie, music) we should make it short
-    - Fro private content we can mae it last longer
+    - For private content we can make it last longer
 - Signed URL: we can get access to individual files
 - Signed Cookies: we can get access to multiple files